yoyoyoseob/jukebox-tableViews-ios-0615-public/README.md

 ### Hints

-When adding a tableview to your viewcontroller, don't forget to create an outlet from your tableview to your viewcontroller and connect the table view's delegate and data sources.
+When adding a tableview to your viewcontroller, create an `IBOutlet` for your tableview.
+Then add <UITableViewDataSource, UITableViewDelegate> to the `.h` file of your view controller next to the `: UIViewController` part.
+Then in `viewDidLoad` add in `self.myTableView.delegate = self` and `self.myTableView.dataSource = self`

 ### Extra Credit